Apply for a tow truck certificate

 Your application will be assessed by an authorised officer on behalf of the Registrar of Motor Vehicles.

-The authorised officer will determine whether you are eligible to be issued a certificate.
-If you are eligible a temporary tow truck certificate valid for three months will be posted for you, during which time you will need to complete a practical and proficiency test in a tow truck.
+The authorised officer will determine your eligibility to be issued a certificate.
+If you are eligible a temporary tow truck certificate valid for 3 months will be posted to you, during which time you will need to complete a practical and proficiency assessment in using the equipment of a tow truck.

 The temporary tow truck certificate will be restricted to driving a tow truck for any purpose other than attending crash sites.

-3. Pass the tow truck practical and proficiency test
+Pass the tow truck practical and proficiency assessment

 You'll need to:

-When you pass the test you will be issued a tow truck certificate. this is valid for one year and is renewable annually.
+When you pass the assessment, you'll be issued a tow truck certificate invoice.
+Once the invoice is paid at a Service SA centre, the Accident Towing Authority will issue you your tow truck certificate.
+This is valid for 1 year and is renewable annually.

 Was this page useful?